 Information about Home education (useful to print and keep handy).

-FOR ENGLAND ONLY
+FOR ENGLAND ONLY (updated April 2019)

-Local Authorities have a duty to establish the identities of children not receiving an education (see 2.6 below).
-If a child that has never been to school (under the radar) and comes to the attention of the LA it is good practice for an EWO or CME officer to write to the family rather than doorstep them.
+Local Authorities have a duty to establish the identities of children not receiving an education (see 4.2 below).
+If a child that has never been to school (under the radar) comes to the attention of the LA it is good practice for an EWO or CME officer to write to the family rather than doorstep them.
 Informing the officer that they are Home Educating should be adequate and the families details should be passed onto the EHE team.
 Home Education is not the remit of EWO/CME and therefore no further discussion is needed.
 The family are not obliged to meet the EWO/CME/EHE nor let them into their home or meet the child.

 Home Educated children missing out on the social aspect of childhood is a myth.
 Most Home Educated children are in touch with other local children and attend regular activities.
 Home Educated children’s socialisation is more natural and similar to the way adults socialise than schooled children.